 This dish, a specialty of the Chiu Chow, calls for a vegetable native to southern China, the water squash, or soi guah in Cantonese.
-It gets its name from the fact that it customarily planted along riverbanks, lakeshores, and the edges of fish ponds, so that its vines can draw nourishing water.
-It is a summer vegetable and only occasionally is it available in Chinatown markets, but zucchini, a year-round vegetable, can be used in its place.
-The two squashes have a similar texture and both are green and long, though the water squash is larger.
-It can grow to 18 inches in length, and have a diameter of more than 3 inches.
-Smaller zucchini, which the Chiu Chow call phonetically ee dai lei guah, or “Italian squash,” are the best choice.
+It gets its name from the fact that it is customarily planted along riverbanks, lakeshores, and the edges of fish ponds so that its vines can draw nourishing water.
+It’s a summer vegetable and only occasionally available in Chinese markets, but zucchini can be used in its place.
+The squashes have a similar texture and both are green and long, though the water squash tends to be larger, growing to 18 inches in length with a diameter of more than 3 inches.
 Look for zucchini about 7 inches long and weighing about 12 ounces each.–Eileen Yin-Fei Lo

 - 2 tablespoons raw peanuts